Carousel (film): Reception

-The New York Times critic Bosley Crowther wrote:"Carousel," like "Oklahoma!" before it, is a beautifully turned out film, crisply played and richly sung by a fine cast that is fully worthy of the original musical show.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote:"Carousel," like "Oklahoma!" before it, is a beautifully turned out film, crisply played and richly sung by a fine cast that is fully worthy of the original musical show.
 And Twentieth Century-Fox, its producers—not to be outdone by the producers of "Oklahoma!," who made that one in the new large-screen Todd-AO—have run out their latest large-screen process, CinemaScope 55, which gives more clarity, if not more size, to the image, for this production of "Carousel."
 The honor does something more than flatter the eminence of the enterprise.
 It endows the production with a sharpness of line and color that is well nigh superb.
 Seldom has a musical comedy been made to look more handsome on the screen.
 And that, as they say, is something that couldn't happen to a nicer show. ...
 [T]he picture follows the stage play most faithfully in plot and in mood.
 Its pathos derives from human nature; its poignance is wholly genuine. ...
 You may look for two hours of fine enjoyment in this beautiful, touching "Carousel."Sources differ as to the film's financial success.
 Musical-theater scholar Thomas Hischak stated that the film "was a box office success across the country and 20th Century-Fox earned a considerable profit on the picture".
 However, Allmovie states: "The film's often downbeat tone ... did not resonate with 1950s audiences, making Carousel a surprising box-office flop.
 Some reviewers were also critical of the acceptance of wife-beating in the film."